calliope-project/typedconfig/README.rst

 scientific software can often require some degree of complexity; as if it is *almost data*!

-*PyDataConfig* has been written to meet the needs of the energy modelling framework Calliope_, as it often needs to express complex relationships and constraints to configure a run.
+*TypedConfig* has been written to meet the needs of the energy modelling framework Calliope_, as it often needs to express complex relationships and constraints to configure a run.
 Since it also relies on external solver libraries, it also needs to pass on various